10 min readCase study

 3. Payment primitives — intents + customers, not “store card in MongoDB.”

-4. Deploy runbooks — SSH, git pull, PM2 restart; boring and reliable.
+4. Deploy runbooks — SSH, artifact sync, PM2 restart; boring and reliable.

 5. Security groups and Atlas IP lists — production data has a perimeter, not just passwords.